Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 [Creating IAM user](https://sendy.co/get-started#step5)

-Once you get the API credentials add them to your Sendy settings.
+Once you get the API credentials, add them to your Sendy settings.

-You'll note you're in the Amazon SES "Sandbox" as they call it, you will need to log a support case with Amazon to enable you to send more than 200 mails a day.
+You'll note you're in the Amazon SES "Sandbox" as they call it.
+You will need to log a support case with Amazon to enable you to send more than 200 emails a day.

-This might take up to 2 days, so bear this in mind when switching from another tool.
+This might take up to 2 days, so when switching from another tool, bear this in mind.

 With that done, we set up Sendy to be our new self-hosted marketing platform.